Boolector/boolector/doc/cboolector.rst

 -----------

   First, create a Boolector instance:

   .. code-block:: c

     Btor *btor = boolector_new ();

-  You can configure this instance via :c:func:`boolector_set_opt` E.g., if you want to enable model generation:
+  You can configure this instance via :c:func:`boolector_set_opt` For example, if you want to enable model generation:

   .. code-block:: c